LittleSeneca/LittleSeneca.github.io/_posts/2020-08-08-Hard-Drive-Auditing-Tool.md

 system of the drive and state that it is a linux boot device.

 # How to Use the tool
-First, you need to have a linux computer. <br/>
+First, you need to have a fully functional bash environment. <br/>
 Second, you need to download the repo - like this:

     git@github.com:LittleSeneca/hard-drive-auditor.git